 Please do not put this on the back-burner.
 I want to see you succeed, and I know you can.
 You just have to be willing to do some tasks that seem less than enjoyable.

 - How to Write Goals You Can Achieve Workbook

-Don’t waste your time like I did, learn from my mistakes and take some time to plan.
+Don’t waste your time as I did, learn from my mistakes, and take some time to plan.

 Your Art Blog Is A Business